BlckHawker/Productivity-App/PROJECT PLAN.md

 	- This will also check for infinite recursions of subtasks
 	- Allow mapping fields when importing Todoist
 	- Examples
-		- Todoist's “Priority” → maps to this app’s “Priority Level”
+		- Todoist's "Priority" → maps to this app’s "Priority Level"
-		- Todoist’s “Due Date” → maps to Desired Date
+		- Todoist’s "Due Date" → maps to Desired Date
 		- Fields not available in source (e.g., Size) will be empty by default
 - Importing will overwrite all current tasks, sections, projects, views, etc. Users will be warned before proceeding.
 - Error logs for skipped or invalid entries.
 - When at least one error is found, the user will be told the rows that had errors and asked if they would still like to import the valid data (if any).
 - If there is no valid data, the user will not get the option import it.
 Only all the errors and a "OK" button will show.
 	- Example of errors:
-	      - “Row 3 skipped: Missing required field ‘Task Title’.”
+	      - "Row 3 skipped: Missing required field ‘Task Title’."
-	      - “Row 7: Invalid priority level ‘Extreme’ – entry skipped.”
+	      - "Row 7: Invalid priority level ‘Extreme’ – entry skipped."

 ### Export